 If any of the application’s offered overlays don’t work for you, there is one more way to do it.

 1. Download overlays that you like from Internet.
 You can search for “free photoshop snow overlays” or a similar search phrase to find any that you like

-2. In the PicsArt application tap on the Sticker option (just like I did in the previous step)
+2. In the PicsArt application tap on the Add Photo option

 4. Search for a photo that you have downloaded and choose it

 5. If the overlay has black background, you need to tap on Blend and change the blend mode to screen.
 The black background will disappear

 6. If you want to make any alterations to the overlay, you can choose the Adjust option.
 From there you can change such things as contrast, saturation, hue and many more.

 7. Just like in the previous way I described, you can also delete any unwanted parts of the overlay by using eraser tool.
 You can also reduce the amount of overlay in some spots by using an eraser tool with reduced opacity.

 You can see the comparison below for the difference this overlay made